h4ns21/blog/content/post/Rever247ez.md

 ![image](https://user-images.githubusercontent.com/88755387/156053671-4bb25f34-3f03-4ec0-b54a-a356cde535d8.png)

-When opening the main code in the IDA tool we notice that there is a variable called `unk_6E8` which is moving its content to the rax register.
+When opening the main code in the IDA tool we notice that there is a weird variable called `unk_6E8` which is moving its content to the rax register.

 ![image](https://user-images.githubusercontent.com/88755387/156054315-fbe42ef0-2129-40f4-92fe-f53a9083eae2.png)